 Verizon Wireless carries quite a few plans that are suitable for just about everyone in terms of lifestyle and needs.
 Verizon Wireless released a set of new plans back in July 2016, complete with welcoming benefits, but the provider has since downgrading, providing customers with what it feels is essential.

-While there are a variety of wireless service plans available to you, including Verizon Unlimited, Verizon international, and prepay cell phone plans, they aren't exactly cheap compared to the plans belonging to other major cell phone providers (or even MVNOs, such as Straight Talk Wireless).
-However, the quality is worth every penny.
-The classic saying of, "You get what you pay for" stands true with Verizon.
+While there are a variety of wireless service plans available to you, including Verizon Unlimited, Verizon international, and prepaid cell phone plans, they aren't exactly cheap compared to the plans belonging to other major cell phone providers (or even Verizon's MVNOs, such as US Mobile).

 Verizon Monthly Plans

 The new Verizon Plans are measured in both "sizes" and data amounts, ranging from "Small" to "Unlimited."
 These new plans come with benefits that the older plans fail to have, including:

 - Carryover Data: which allows you to use your currently unused data until the end of the following month.

 - Safety Mode: which lets you use data even after you consume all of your data for the month.
 However, you will be able to connect to the data service using a reduced speed.

 Unlike with some of the T-Mobile, AT&T, and Sprint family plans, Verizon's family plans are actually integrated into the new Verizon plans.
 You can conveniently add up to ten lines to your plan.